 - Retrograde pyelogram.
-Your doctor injects dye through your bladder and into your ureters before taking an X-ray.
-The images can show the doctor if you have leakage between a ureter and your vagina.
+In this test, your doctor injects dye through your bladder into the tubes that connect your bladder to your kidneys (ureters) and then takes an X-ray.
+The X-ray image can show your doctor whether you have leakage between a ureter and your vagina.

 - Fistulogram.
 A fistulogram is an X-ray image of your fistula.
 This test may help your doctor determine whether you have one or many fistulas.
 Your doctor may also be able to detect what other pelvic organs may be involved with your fistula.

 - Flexible sigmoidoscopy.
 During this test, your doctor uses a sigmoidoscope — a thin, flexible tube with a tiny video camera at the tip — to inspect your anus and rectum.